 - Garlic (Aglio): Garlic play a fundamental part in Italian cooking, particularly southern Italian cooking, but, contrary to popular belief, Italians use always use garlic with discretion, even in the south.
 More of than not, a garlic clove or two is slightly crushed to release its juices, sautéed gently in oil and then removed from the dish.
 Overly garlicky pasta sauces—just like so called ‘garlic bread’—are Italian-American inventions.
 As with black pepper, there are some dishes where the garlic is supposed to stand out, but the two that immediately come to mind—bagna caoda and pesto alla genovese—are northern, not southern dishes.

 - Fresh Herbs (Erbe): Besides parsley, the classic Italian fresh herbs include rosemary (rosmarino)—used in roasts—which adds a strong but pleasant ‘piney’ flavor, and sage (salvia), which lends a more subtle savor to many dishes, especially ones with sauces.
 Sage and butter is a classic condimento in bianco for fresh stuffed pasta dishes.
 Contrary to popular belief, oregano (origano) is not all that typical of Italian cooking, in particular in central and northern Italy.
 (Angelina hardly ever used oregano, by the way, and I never really got used to its flavor.)
 It is used in the south, but like garlic, with discretion.
-In fact, all herbs should be used with discretion—one of the hallmarks of bad Italian cooking outside Italy is the over-use of herbs.
+In fact, all herbs should be used with discretion—a heavy hand with herbs is one of the hallmarks of bad Italian cooking, especially outside the country.
 And, of course, use fresh herbs whenever you can.
 They make a world of difference.
 The one exception is oregano, whose flavor is improved by drying.

 Here’s another category of flavorings that are used less today than traditionally, largely due to health concerns.
 But cured meats can add a depth of flavor that cannot be achieved any other way.